 This is particularly important if your site enables open user registration or many users have access to your dashboard.
 2FA, CAPTCHAs, and other preventative measures can help keep spam and bots out.
 The easiest way to add these features to your site is with plugins.

 We’ve already discussed the iThemes Security plugin, which you can use to set up 2FA, Google CAPTCHA integration, and login attempt limits.
-However, there are a handful of other popular and highly-rated WordPress plugins that are also worth checking out, including Limit Login Attempts Reloaded, Loginizer, and Really Simple CAPTCHA.

 How to Customize Your WordPress Login Page 🖌